YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 If antiquotations are not allowed, then a quotation body is any expression in the [revised syntax](https://camlp5.github.io/doc/htmlc/revsynt.html) of OCaml.
-At parse time a quotation is expanded by the ([loaded](../../Installation/ocanren/camlp5/pa_ocanren.ml#L35) and [predefined](https://camlp5.github.io/doc/htmlc/commands.html#b:Quotations-expanders)) quotation expander `q_MLast.cmo` into an  abstract syntax tree (AST) of the quotation body.
+At parse time a quotation is expanded by the ([loaded](../../Installation/ocanren/camlp5/pa_ocanren.ml#L35) and [predefined](https://camlp5.github.io/doc/htmlc/commands.html#b:Quotations-expanders)) quotation expander `q_MLast.cmo` into an AST of the quotation body.
 An antiquotaion body is usually a pattern variable bound to some other AST which is inserted into the the quotation body's AST.